Alain Joyandet: Controversy

-At the end of March 2010 Joyandet made headlines for spending 116,500 euros of taxpayers' money chartering a private jet to fly him to Martinique to an international conference on Haiti and back to Paris.

-On 4 July 2010, he resigned his government post, the same day as Christian Blanc, Secretary of State for Development of the capital region.
+On 4 July 2010, Joyandet resigned his government post, the same day as Christian Blanc, Secretary of State for Development of the capital region.
 The French press had reported the suspected misuse of public money by the two ministers.
-Alain Joyandet was accused of renting a private jet to €116,500 to travel to Martinique, where he was to attend an international conference for reconstruction after the earthquake of Haiti.
-An article in the Canard Enchaîné also suspected of having received an illegal building permit for his house of Grimaud, which he abandoned shortly after.
+Joyandet was accused of renting a private jet to €116,500 to travel to Martinique, where he was to attend an international conference for reconstruction after the earthquake of Haiti.

+An article in Canard Enchaîné also suspected Joyandet of having received an illegal building permit for his house of Grimaud, which he abandoned shortly after.